MamoonAshraf/devops-training-wiseman/README.md

  VM does hardware level virtualization,every VM has their own OS and resources are pre-allocated VM so they are reserved for the VM whether they use or not

 # Explain Docker Architecture
   Docker is installed on top of host OS like ubuntu,windows,Centos and containers run as processes and share hardware and Host OS kernel

+# Write command to create an nginx container in detached mode with name assignment-2 running on host port 9090 on a custom network named assignment-2

+docker network create assignment-2

+docker container run -d --publish 9090:80 --net assignment-2 --name assignment-2 nginx